container-interop/service-provider/README.md

-# Standard service providers
+# Standard Service Providers

-This project tries to find a solution for cross-framework modules (aka bundles) through **standard container configuration**.
-It is part of the [container-interop](https://github.com/container-interop/container-interop) group.
+This project attempts to define a common standard for service providers, aka "bundles" or "modules" in various frameworks.

+Service providers are classes that provide service definitions to a [PSR-11](https://www.php-fig.org/psr/psr-11/) container.

+The PSR depends on the PSR-11 [Container Interface](https://www.php-fig.org/psr/psr-11/#31-psrcontainercontainerinterface).
+Service providers operate on PSR-11 compatible containers.

 **Work in progress:** the project is currently experimental and is being tried in frameworks, containers and modules until considered viable.
-Until a 1.0.0 release the code in this repository is not stable.
-Expect changes breaking backward compatibility between minor versions (0.1.x -> 0.2.x).
+Until a 1.0.0 release, the code in this repository is not stable.
+Expect breaking changes between versions such as `0.1.x` and `0.2.0`.

 ## Proposal